Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique: SED Fitting

 \section{SED Fitting}

-Lephare v2.2 \citep{arnouts1999measuring,ilbert2006accurate} is a package for photometric redshift estimation by fitting the photometric data to SED templates with known redshift..
-It uses $\chi^2$ statistics to check how well the data fits the templates and determines the best-fit SED model.
+LePHARE v2.2 \citep{arnouts1999measuring,ilbert2006accurate} is a package for photometric redshift estimation, which fits the photometric data to SED templates with known redshift.
+It uses $\chi^2$ statistics to check how well the data fits the templates and determines the best-fit SED model. \cite{Rau2012, Rajagopal_2020} assessed the robustness of the photometric redshift estimation using LePHARE simulations, testing power-law indices from 0 to 3, for redshifts ranging from 0 to 3, and for reddening E(B-V) up to 0.3.
 We use three different SED model templates for the sample.
 The first is a power-law library with 60 templates with power-law indices ranging from 0 to 3 ($F_{\lambda} \propto \lambda^{-\beta}, \beta \in [0, 3]$) .
-The second library is a mix of normal galaxies and AGN/galaxy hybrids intended to fit sources dominated by the host galaxy \citep{salvato2008photometric,salvato2011dissecting}.
+The second library is a mix of normal galaxies, AGNs, and AGN/galaxy hybrids intended to fit sources dominated by the nucleus or the host galaxy \citep{salvato2008photometric,salvato2011dissecting}.
 The last library is a set of stellar templates to avoid false photometric redshift measurements \citep{bohlin1995white,pickles1998stellar,chabrier2000evolutionary}.

 Only sources with $E(B-V)\leqslant0.3$ will have reliable photometric redshift measurements within$\left|\Delta z /\left(1+z_{\operatorname{sim}}\right)\right|<0.15$ for $z>1.3$, where $z_{sim}$ is the input redshift for the simulation \citep{Rajagopal_2020}.
 To ensure the fitted photometric redshift is within $0.1(1+z_{\text{phot}})$ of the best-fit value, we only report high-$z$ sources with a probability density of $P_z > 90\% $.
 We report the redshift upper limits for sources that do not meet the criteria but have $P_z < 90\% $ and $\chi^2 \leqslant30$.
 No redshift is reported for sources with $E(B-V)>0.3$ since it will produce an unreliable redshift \citep{Rajagopal_2020}.